JimDesu/basis-lang/spec.md

                                        ;   (ConsoleLogger, Loggable) is selected HERE,
                                        ;   per the full precedence chain (&sect;9.15)
-    work: payload                      ; log filled by uniqueness-of-type; every frame ;   below resolves likewise, naming only the class
+    work: payload                      ; log filled by uniqueness-of-type; every frame ;   below resolves likewise, naming only the concept
 ```

 Two acts, at their separate homes: *filling* the implicit (which in-scope value) is this section's uniqueness-of-type rule; *choosing the witness* (which dictionary governs the value) happened at the value's installation site &mdash; the boxing line &mdash; and travels with the slot.
-Satisfaction-based matching (any in-scope value whose type merely *has* a visible witness for the class, boxed by the resolver) is **deliberately not provided**: it would make eligibility depend on witness visibility rather than the lexical scope (against this section's transparency rationale); it is coherent only for READ implicits (an UPDATE would write back through a boxing the caller never wrote, and a CREATE into a concretely-typed slot is a type error); and it would perform a witness selection inside the resolver, with no line of text where the choice lives.
-A raw, un-boxed concrete value therefore does not fill a class-typed implicit; the diagnostic for that case should hint the remedy ("declare a `Loggable`-typed binding").
+Satisfaction-based matching (any in-scope value whose type merely *has* a visible witness for the concept, boxed by the resolver) is **deliberately not provided**: it would make eligibility depend on witness visibility rather than the lexical scope (against this section's transparency rationale); it is coherent only for READ implicits (an UPDATE would write back through a boxing the caller never wrote, and a CREATE into a concretely-typed slot is a type error); and it would perform a witness selection inside the resolver, with no line of text where the choice lives.
+A raw, un-boxed concrete value therefore does not fill a concept-typed implicit; the diagnostic for that case should hint the remedy ("declare a `Loggable`-typed binding").

 All three parameter modes are admitted in the implicit list.
 Three rules govern the slash-list's internal grammar: